 - Miro - virtual whiteboard where users can share sticky notes

-- Google Hangouts - video conferencing tool
+- Google Hangouts and Zoom - video conferencing tool

 It’s like planning a military ops or business ops.
 First, you have to define your mission.
 Why will you do it, and what is the fundamental meaning and Value?
 Next, we need to understand what Results indicate that the mission is successful.
 Then we need to outline the Actions that will help achieve the desired results.
 Next we need to staff the Team based on the competencies, knowledge and experience necessary for required action.
 And finally, we need a description of the system through the Processes of planning, coordination and control of the team to achieve effective results within the mission.